Andrea Bertolacci

-Andrea Bertolacci ([anˈdrɛːa bertoˈlattʃi]; born 11 January 1991) is an Italian professional footballer who plays as a midfielder for Turkish club Fatih Karagümrük.
+Andrea Bertolacci ([anˈdrɛːa bertoˈlattʃi]; born 11 January 1991) is an Italian professional footballer who plays as a midfielder.

 Bertolacci began his career at Roma, and was signed by AC Milan in 2015.
 Following loans to Genoa and Sampdoria, in 2020 he moved to Turkish side Fatih Karagümrük.
 Having represented Italy at youth level, he made his debut for the senior national team in November 2014, in a friendly match against Albania.

 Club career

 Roma

 Bertolacci started his career with the Roma academy.

 Loan to Lecce

 In January 2010 he was sent on loan to Serie A team, Lecce.
 He scored the first goal for Lecce against Juventus a game in which he scored a brace.
 In summer 2010, Lecce extended the loan and borrowed Simone Sini also from Roma.

 On 22 June 2011, Lecce excised the option to purchase 50% of his registration rights for a pre-agreed fee of €500,000.
 However, Roma excised the rights against the option for €500,000.
 Thus, Lecce received €500,000 in net as an incentive for the loan.
 Then Bertolacci was loaned for another season to Lecce, in order to play as a regular and gain more experience.

 Bertolacci scored against his parent club in a 2–1 defeat on 20 November 2011.
 On 30 June 2012, he returned to Roma.